lexiforest/curl-impersonate/README.md

     LD_PRELOAD=/path/to/libcurl-impersonate.so CURL_IMPERSONATE=chrome116 CURL_IMPERSONATE_HEADERS=no my_app

 Note that the `LD_PRELOAD` method will NOT WORK for `curl` itself because the curl tool overrides the TLS settings.
 Use the wrapper scripts instead.

 ### Notes on dependencies

 If you intend to copy the self-compiled artifacts to another system, or use the [Pre-compiled binaries](#pre-compiled-binaries) provided by the project, make sure that all the additional dependencies are met on the target system as well.
-In particular, see the [note about the Firefox version](INSTALL.md#a-note-about-the-firefox-version).

 ## Contents

 This repository contains these folders:
-* [chrome](chrome) - Scripts and patches for building the Chrome version of `curl-impersonate`.
+* [patches](patches) - patches for building `curl-impersonate`.
-    * [curl_chrome110](chrome/curl_chrome110), [curl_chrome124](chrome/curl_chrome124) - Wrapper scripts that launch `curl-impersonate` with the correct flags.
-    * [curl-impersonate.patch](chrome/patches/curl-impersonate.patch) - The main patch that makes curl use the same TLS extensions as Firefox.
+    * [curl.patch](chrome/patches/curl-impersonate.patch) - The main patch that makes curl use the same TLS extensions as Firefox.
 Also makes curl compile statically with libnghttp2.
     * [boringssl.patch](chrome/patches/boringssl.patch) - The boringssl patch that tweaks boringssl behaviors.
+* [bin](bin) - prebuilt scripts for each browser version.
+    * [curl_chrome110](bin/chrome/curl_chrome110), [curl_chrome124](bin/chrome/curl_chrome124) - Wrapper scripts that launch `curl-impersonate` with the correct flags.
 * [win](win) - Scripts for building the Windows version of `curl-impersonate`, which is quite different from `*nix`.
 * [zigshim](zigshim) - We use the awesome `zig` toolchain to bring `curl-impersonate` to more archs on Linux.
 Special thanks to @bjia56 for making it possible.
 * [docker](docker) - Debian and alpine dockerfiles for this project.